ogham/charmander/README.md

 - **-b**, **--bytes**: Show index in bytes from 0, rather than characters from 1.
 - **-n**, **--names**: Display character names

+## Installation

+charinfo is written in [Rust](http://rust-lang.org). **You will need to use Rust Nightly**, as it needs features that have not currently landed in Stable 1.0 or Beta 1.1.

+After you've got it downloaded, a simple `cargo build` will compile charinfo.